MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdSiteLink.md

 # Set-AdSiteLink

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-AdSiteLink cmdlet to assign an Exchange-specific cost to an Active Directory IP site link.
-You can also use this cmdlet to configure the maximum message size that can pass across an Active Directory IP site link.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-AdSiteLink cmdlet to assign an Exchange-specific cost to an Active Directory IP site link.
 You can also use this cmdlet to configure the maximum message size that can pass across an Active Directory IP site link.